Choosing Curriculum

 • By checking regularly, requiring corrections (not perfection), and checking the corrections

-• Allow them to make choices within a parent regulated realm
+• Allow them to make choices within a parent-regulated realm

 • Create, with the child, consequences that fit the action/inaction

-• Boys (and our men) NEED respect- just toss it in a sentence and see what happens
+• Boys (and our men) NEED respect.
+Just toss it in a sentence and see what happens

-• “I respect your choice to ____ but cannot allow such behavior to continue.
+• “I respect your choice to _________ but cannot allow such behavior to continue.
 Do you have another way that you might handle/fix this problem?”

-• Girls (and our women) NEED love- again, use it in a sentence and see what happens
+• Girls (and our women) NEED love.
+Again, use it in a sentence and see what happens

 Usually, less is more.
-Your can tailor anything to your child’s learning style.
+You can tailor anything to your child’s learning style.
 What you can’t do is tailor anything to inspire you to teach.
 We have used college texts to teach K science–they had such cool and real diagrams!
 We have used children’s books as middle school research sources.
 It’s ALL okay!
 If it works for you, it will work for your child- you will make certain of that or you will change direction.
 This is your child.
-Have not fear that you will miss something (of course you will- at school they miss things all the time), or mess something up (of course, you will- at school….), or whatever.
+Do not fear that you will miss something (of course you will – at school, they miss things all the time), or mess something up (of course, you will- at school….), or whatever.
 This is life, but you are the most vested person in your child’s life which tells me that you will bend over backward to get it right and then some.
 Trust yourself that you are the best teacher for your child.
 Definition of the Best Teacher: “The one who cares enough to learn each child’s heart and then connect with it so as to gain their attention long enough to inspire them to learn.”
 YOU don’t even have to work at being THAT person!
 You are!

 • This is called Eclectic (in my humble opinion, the richest and least expensive option)

-• Perhaps life is stressful enough and you need school to be real but not over taxing
+• Perhaps life is stressful enough and you need school to be real but not over-taxing

 • This is called Relaxed (woven with eclectic it cultivates amazing days of learning)